Visualizing Treasury Issuance Strategy: Appendix

-This shows how the argument can break down: if the long-term yield-curve assumption $r$ has regions of sufficient negative-convexity (e.g. has "corners", or overall is steep at the short end but with a rapid switch to flat at the long end), the above argument fails and there need not be a single optimal tenor.
-In such cases, barbelled (or similar) issuance could emerge as mathematically optimal.
-We have found that for typical long-term, asymptotic rate assumptions of interest, this case does not arise.
+While of course this condition may be violated (to say nothing of outright curve inversion) by the spot curve on any given day, we have found that for plausible long-term, asymptotic rate assumptions of interest, such as those drawn from averaged yield curves or from NSS modeled curves, this convexity condition is met.
+Of course, if it is violated -- if the long-term yield-curve assumption $r$ has regions of sufficient negative-convexity (e.g. has "corners", or overall is steep at the short end but with a rapid switch to flat at the long end) -- it is easy to see that the preceding concentrated-issuance characterization of the optimal frontier need not hold.
+However, it can be argued that curves with such kinks or corners are not natural candidates for a long-term, steady yield-curve.